AlexxSavov/The-Tech-Blog-/README.md

 # The-Tech-Blog-
 an app for people to post and blog about the latest in tech news
+# The-Tech-Blog-
+an app for people to post and blog about the latest in tech news

 # **The Tech Blog**